10clouds/10Books/README.md

 ## Features
 ##### For reader:
-* Search for books by title, category or author
+* Search books by title, category or author
 * See which books are available
 * Get notified when books are returned
 * Suggest a book to order